sai8151/blockchain-cert-verification/README.md

 This project demonstrates a simple implementation of certificate validation using a blockchain.
 It utilizes a smart contract to issue and verify certificates on the Ethereum blockchain.

+copy the 2_deploy_contracts.js and CertificateContract.sol as it is.

+now run `truffle compile`

+Update Migration Script:

+Update your migration script (2_deploy_contracts.js) to deploy the CertificateContract

+finally run:

+truffle migrate

 ```
 zorin@zorin-HP-Laptop-14-dq2535tu:~/webtech/blockchain/proj1.1$ truffle compile